LucasHasting/Applied-Statistics-Project/README.md

 ### Option 2: without git
 1. Download the project as a zip file
 2. [Extract the zip file](https://www.wikihow.com/Unzip-a-File)
-3. In windows, the subnetting.py file can be clicked to execute

 #### Run from the command line
 1. Find the location of the files